core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : N/A

 Encoding considerations:
-: Must be encoded as a CBOR map containing the parameters defined in {{&SELF}}.
+: Must be encoded as a CBOR map containing the topic properties defined in {{&SELF}}.

 Security considerations:
 : See {{seccons}} of {{&SELF}}.